MicrosoftDocs/azure-devops-docs/docs/work/about-teams-and-settings.md

 - Backlog iteration path
 - Default iteration path

 All Agile tools reference the area path(s) defined for a team.
-For example, one team might handle all work assigned to *Customer Profile* and *Shopping Cart*, while another team only manages work assigned to the *Email* area path.
-Also, the set of work items that appear on a backlog or board depend on the current State of a work item or it's parent-child status.
+The set of work items that appear on a backlog or board depend on the current State of a work item or it's parent-child status.

 In addition, several tools reference the team's default iteration and selected iteration paths or sprints.
 For example, when you add new work items from a backlog or board view, or from a team dashboard, the system assigns the team's default area path and default iteration path to these work items.